 Getting from place to place can add up, especially if you have two commuting adults or children in your family.

-The following data from MIT’s Living Wage Calculator can give you an idea of how much you’ll spend on transportation in Arizona, depending on your family structure..
+The following data from MIT’s Living Wage Calculator , for the first quarter of 2023, can give you an idea of how much you’ll spend on transportation in Arizona, depending on your family structure.

 Average Annual Transportation Cost